-- Make sure that the retainer on the swingarm is inserted into the slot in the brake caliper bracket. - Make sure that there is enough space between the brake pads before installing the wheel.
+- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.

+- 1. Brake caliper bracket

+- 2. Slot

-- 1. Slot - 2.
-Retainer
+- 3. Retainer

-2. Install the drive chain onto the rear sprocket.
+- 2. Install the drive chain onto the rear sprocket.

-- 3. Install the axle nut. - Take the motorcycle off the centerstand so that the rear wheel is on the ground, and then put the sidestand down. - 5.
-Adjust the drive chain slack.
-(See page 6-27.) - 6.
+- 3. Install the axle nut.

+- 4. Adjust the drive chain slack.
+(See page 6-28.) - Take the motorcycle off the centerstand so that the rear wheel is on the ground, and then put the sidestand down. - 6.
 Tighten the axle nut, and then tighten the locknuts to the specified torques.